Our Ultimate Guide to Applying Wood Conditioner

 Apply the Wood Conditioner

-Once you’ve prepared the wood surface, you can apply your conditioner.
+Once you've prepared the wood surface, you can apply your conditioner.
 Most experts use a small paint brush for this purpose.
-If you’re using water-based products, a synthetic brush will work best, while a natural-bristled brush works best for oil-based products.
-Otherwise, you may apply the wood conditioner using a dry hand cloth.
+If you're using water-based products, a synthetic brush will work best, while a natural-bristle brush works best for oil-based products.
+Otherwise, you may apply the wood conditioner using a dry hand cloth or foam brush.

 When applying the conditioner, cover the entire surface to ensure a nice, even final coat of stain.
-Avoid over-soaking some areas of the surface more than others, and wipe up any excess with a towel when you’re done.
-From there, allow the conditioner to sit for 5 to 15 minutes to ensure it has time to penetrate the wood’s surface.
+Avoid over-soaking some areas of the surface more than others, and wipe up any excess with a clean cloth when you're done.
+From there, allow the conditioner to sit for 10 to 15 minutes to ensure it has time to penetrate the wood's surface.

 Mistakes To Avoid When Applying Wood Conditioner